userbradley/documentation.breadnet.co.uk/docs/kubernetes/kb/using-argocd-image-updater-with-google-artifact-registry.md

 title: Using ArgoCD Image updater with Google Artifact Registry
 ---

-# Using ArgoCD Image updater with Google Artifact Registry

 ## What

 ArgoCD Image updater is a cool tool that allows you to update Images for containers, provided you use Argo CD